wallit/wordpress-wallit/README.md

 If you see a need, please put in a ticket.
 Or better yet, fork this and submit your own pull request.

+### Development

 To start development, do the following:

 1. `composer install` - this will install the development dependencies.
 2. Copy `.env.example` to `.env` and update the properties if need be

+### Release Methodology

+1. Merge all changes back into master.
+2. Create a new tag locally and push to remote.
+3. Create a `imoneza.zip` file using `git archive` of the project
+4. Go to GitHub and create a Release from the tag, attach the `imoneza.zip` file and put changelog items in the release notes.